gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 #### type.MediaItem.placeholderSizeName

 This option allows you to choose the placeholder size used in the new Gatsby image service (currently in ALPHA/BETA) for the small placeholder image.
 Please make this image size very small for better performance.
 20px or smaller width is recommended.
-If you create an image size in WP and name it "gatsby-placeholder" that size will be used automatically.
+If you create an image size in WP and name it "gatsby-image-placeholder" that size will be used automatically.

 **Field type**: `String`

-**Default value**: `gatsby-placeholder`
+**Default value**: `gatsby-image-placeholder`

 #### type.MediaItem.createFileNodes